Scott Lynch: Gentleman Bastard Sequence

 In October 2024, the first half of the short story "Locke Lamora and the Bottled Serpent" was published in Grimdark Magazine #40, with the remainder published in #41 in January 2025.

 Planned works in the series

 The Thorn of Emberlain, The Ministry of Necessity, The Mage and the Master Spy and Inherit the Night are projected to conclude the series.
-The novellas "More Than Fools Fill Graves" (forthcoming), "The Mad Baron's Mechanical Attic" (forthcoming) and "The Choir of Knives" (forthcoming) are also projected.
+Three novellas are also projected: "More Than Fools Fill Graves", "The Mad Baron's Mechanical Attic", and "The Choir of Knives".

 Overview

 The series takes place in the world of the shattered Therin Throne Empire and its successor states.
-It follows the life of the young professional thief and con artist Locke Lamora, over a period of some fifteen to twenty years.
+It follows the life of the young professional thief and con artist Locke Lamora.
 The world described has a society and technology analogous to that of 16th or 17th century, but with some differences.
 It has considerable gender equality, crossbows in place of even rudimentary firearms, functional alchemy and magic.

 Lynch has described each novel of the series as "[covering] what you might call a different general situation" with "the same characters getting into trouble but the backdrop changes."